hayleygayfer/COMP2511-Group-Project/assumptions.md

 ### Map Selection
 - If the player does not select a map, then a default map is selected.
+- The player has a choice of 3 maps.

 ### Game Mode Selection
 - If the player does not select a game mode, standard mode is selected as the default.